 EC 330.
 Public Finance.3 Credits.

-Did you ever wonder where your tax dollars go and why we have to pay so many taxes in the first place?
 Public Finance examines the situations in which markets fail to provide the outcomes desired by society, leading to issues such as environmental degradation and inequality of income and education and explores the opportunities of government to improve upon the market outcomes.
 Multiple tax and spending programs are critically analyzed to understand the impact they have on behavior to influence more desirable outcomes.
-Students engage in regular discussion of these issues to become more informed citizens and voters, and develop communication and team-building skills through a group project and presentation.

 Prerequisites: Take EC 111.